 TFI International Announces Two LTL Acquisitions

+Acquisitions in Both Canada and the US Further Expand North American LTL Presence

-MONTREAL, May 01, 2023 (GLOBE NEWSWIRE) -- TFI International Inc. TFII, a North American leader in the transportation and logistics industry, today announced it has agreed to acquire Siemens Transportation Group ("STG"), and has completed the acquisition of Hot Line Freight Systems ("Hot Line").
+/EIN News/ -- MONTREAL, May 01, 2023 (GLOBE NEWSWIRE) -- TFI International Inc. (NYSE and TSX: TFII), a North American leader in the transportation and logistics industry, today announced it has agreed to acquire Siemens Transportation Group (“STG”), and has completed the acquisition of Hot Line Freight Systems (“Hot Line”).
 Terms of the transactions were not disclosed.

 Founded in 1962, the majority of STG’s operations are LTL (Less-Than-Truckload), with a smaller portion of its business in truckload and flatbed.
 Based in Saskatoon, Saskatchewan, STG is a family-owned business providing a total supply chain solution spanning North America through its 15 terminals, including 11 in Canada and 4 in the US, generating annual revenues of approximately C$150 million.
 STG’s Doug Siemens will continue to manage the business as part of TFI’s Less-Than-Truckload segment, reporting to Executive Vice-President Chris Traikos.
 The transaction is subject to regulatory approval.